An Empirical Approach to Financial Crisis Indicators Based on Random Matrices: Conclusion

 The first kind of indicators, that we called the A-series, comprises three indicators.
 Indicator A1 and A2 are at each date the Hellinger distance between the empirical distribution of the spectrum of the covariance matrix and two different calm market reference distributions.
 Indicator A3 for its part is at each date the Hellinger distance between the empirical distribution of the spectrum of the covariance matrix and a reference distribution characterizing a market in turmoil.
 We found that one of the most useful patterns for financial crisis detection and forecast in the profiles of the indicators of the A-series is characterized by a spike in A1 and A2 accompanied by a drop in A3.
 Indeed, when this pattern occurs, it means that the market is in the process of moving away from a calm state and toward more turbulence.\\

 We called the indicators of the second type the B-series.
 Indicator B1 is the spectral radius of the covariance matrix and bases its forecasts on a mixed signal of volatility and correlation.
 Indicator B2 is the trace of the covariance matrix and relies on volatility only to make its predictions.
 Indicator B3 is the spectral radius of the correlation matrix and relies on correlation only to make its predictions.
 We also have built three additional versions of B3.
 B3A is the spectral radius of a correlation matrix where the assets have been weighted with regards to the market capitalization of the firms they represent.
 B3B is the spectral radius of a correlation matrix where the assets have been weighted with regards to their daily traded volume and B3C is an averaged version of B3B.
 We found that the indicators of the B-series, especially those that rely, in part or in whole, on correlation performed better while using the components of an index rather than a basket of indices.
 That probably has to do with the averaging effect that is a very strong influence in the computation of an index.
-Used on Dataset 6, which contains the components of the SP500, Indicator B3B is the one which gave us the best and most reproducible results.\\
+Used on Dataset 6, which contains the components of the SP500, Indicator B3B is the one which gave us the best and the most reproducible results.\\

-In the last part of the study, we demonstrated that Indicators B3B and B3C do possess, after proper calibration, a real out of sample power of prediction in estimating the probability of a financial crisis happening at a given time horizon in the future.
+In the last part of the study, we demonstrated that Indicators B3B and B3C do possess, after proper calibration, a real out-of-sample power of prediction in estimating the probability of a financial crisis happening at a given time horizon in the future.
 While the approach that we adopted gave many false positives (a red flag is returned and no crisis happens in the market) as well, the low number of false negatives reinforced our conviction about the viability and usefulness of the financial crisis indicators that we have built.
-For indicator B3B, we also developed a quantitative approach relying on defining a financial crisis in terms of the crossing of an MDD threshold.\\
+For indicator B3B, we also developed a quantitative approach relying on defining a financial crisis in terms of the crossing of an MDD threshold.
+Indicator B3B was also successfully used in order to build a signal governing a protective-put strategy in a portfolio constituted of a mix of options and ETF shares. \\